jhumelsine/jhumelsine.github.io/_posts/2024-11-07-cohesion-coupling.md

 I was close to publishing it, but I realized that I was devoting almost 1,000 words to _Cohesion_ and _Coupling_, which started to feel like its own separate blog.
 I'm making a last minute decision to blog exclusively on _Cohesion_ and _Coupling_ first, and then follow up with _Cohesive Abstractions_ shortly thereafter.

 # Cohesion and Coupling
-_Cohesion_ and _Coupling_ both deal with how software elements are connected together.
-The former case is about elements that should be connected but often aren't connected.
-The latter case is about elements that should not be connected but often are connected.
+_Cohesion_ and _Coupling_ both deal with the nature of how software elements are connected together.
+These aren't always the easiest concepts to understand especially when considered together.

+The former is about elements that should be connected but often aren't connected.
+The latter is about elements that should not be connected but often are connected.

 ## Cohesion
 It took me a while before I had a solid understanding of [Cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).

 Elements are cohesive when there’s an intrinsic relationship that connects them.
 The relationship is often gestalt in that the elements only have meaningful utility when combined as a whole.
 When an update is needed, most or all elements in the cohesive relationship will require updating.

+### High Cohesion

 <img src="https://i0.pickpik.com/photos/475/455/659/screwdrivers-screws-red-black-preview.jpg" alt="Screw and Screwdriver" title="Image Source: https://www.pickpik.com/screwdrivers-screws-red-black-tools-work-6612" width = "35%" align="left" style="padding-right: 20px;">